eslamkhaled560/Sprints-Tasks/6- Python/4- Contact Book/README.md

 The application automatically creates a new CSV file for each day to store contact data.
 This ensures that the contact book remains organized and allows users to track changes over time.

 __Save Contacts:__
 Users can add new contacts and save them to the current day's CSV file.
-The application prompts users to enter details such as name, email, phone number(s), and adress.
+The application prompts users to enter details such as name, email, phone number(s), and address.

 __Update Contacts:__
 Users can update existing contacts by selecting them with the name and modifying their details.
 The updated information is then saved to the CSV file.